-In an emergency the first fence around BCC itself can be closed from the Central incident room ACC of Park Services by closing the fence before gate 2.
-Several buildings on BCC are outside this first line perimeter fence around the campus (van Iterson building 124-037, ARLANXEO building 111-160, Lonza Netherlands/MEP building 111-014-017-018-019).
+In an emergency the first fence around BCC itself can be closed from the Operational Center Chemelot by closing the fence before gate 2.
+Several buildings on BCC are outside this first line perimeter fence around the campus, ARLANXEO building 111-160, Lonza Netherlands/MEP building 111-014-017-018-019).